-YANAR MOHAMMED: The protests started youth asking for jobs, and that was more than a month ago.
-Graduate youth asking for jobs to be recruited into government jobs.
-But their response was being tear gassed.
+YANAR MOHAMMED: The protests started with youth asking for jobs, and that was more than a month ago, graduate youth asking for jobs to be recruited into government jobs.
+But their response was being tear-gassed.
 And there was another demonstration in the same time of people who had lost their houses, because the government brought a bulldozer and brought them down.
-So in the beginning, in October 1st, there was support for them, and the protesters began to go down to public squares and to ask for jobs and basic services.
+So, in the beginning, in October 1st, there was support for them, and the protesters began to go down the public squares and to ask for jobs and basic services.

-AMY GOODMAN: What do you make of the call of Muqtada al-Sadr for new elections?
-Is he part of the political class of Iraq or is he part of the opposition?
-What is your sense of his call?
+JUAN GONZÁLEZ: And what do you make of the call by Muqtada al-Sadr for new elections?
+Is he part of the political class of Iraq, or is he part of the opposition?
+And what’s your sense of his call?
 Will that be sufficient in terms of the protesters?

-YANAR MOHAMMED: Well, ask him, did the Iraqi oil stop pumping for a single minute throughout this whole ordeal?
-No. That is where his concerns are.
+YANAR MOHAMMED: Well, ask him: Did the Iraqi oil stop pumping for a single minute throughout this whole ordeal?
+No. That’s where his concerns are.
 He said it loud and clear many times that going to Iraq and to the Middle East was for the oil.
 For him, Iraqi people’s lives does not mean anything.
 I don’t know if any people’s life mean anything for this president.
-I feel that our president in Iraq, our presidents in Iraq and prime ministers, share this issue with Donald Trump.
+I feel that our president in Iraq, our presidents in Iraq and prime ministers share this issue with Donald Trump.
 They are at the same wavelength.
 They are at the same mentality.
 They do the same things.

 AMY GOODMAN: Yanar Mohammed, can you talk more about the significance of the massacre in Karbala by the masked men and the fact that a lot of the protests have been in Shiite areas?

 YANAR MOHAMMED: This Iraqi government was built on the — its strength was that it divided and conquered.
-The Iraqi government was built on a sectarian let’s say foothold, and their strength throughout the years was to oppress the Sunni population of Iraq and to turn them into enemies, into al-Qaeda, into ISIS.
-So all of this time they were treating them as the enemy from where all of the fighting comes and all of the resistance comes.
+The Iraqi government was built on a sectarian, let’s say, foothold, and their strength throughout the years was to oppress the Sunni population of Iraq and to turn them into enemies, into al-Qaeda, into ISIS.
+So, all of this time they were treating them as the enemy from where all the fighting comes and all the resistance comes.

 But what happened during this uprising is that the main strength of the demonstrations came from the Shiite footholds in the city of Baghdad, in what is called the Sadr City in Baghdad, and also in Karbala and Najaf.
-The demonstrators are the so-called Shiite youth who are the strongest in asking and demanding the downfall of this government.
-So the sectarian claims of this government that the enemy is in Saudi Arabia and that the enemy is in some Sunni support where they are attacking the Iraqi government—those claims don’t hold any grounds anymore.
-The main demonstrations, the strongest demonstrations were from the Shiite parts of the Iraqi cities and Karbala where it is called the holy city and the pilgrimage place of the Shias.
-That is where the demonstrations are the strongest.
-And that is where the crackdown was the strongest, on their own youth.
+The demonstrators are the so-called Shiite youth, who are the strongest in asking and demanding the downfall of this government.
+So, the sectarian claims of this government that the enemy is in Saudi Arabia and that the enemy is in some Sunni support where they are attacking the Iraqi government, those claims do not hold any grounds anymore.
+The main demonstrations, the strongest demonstrations were from the Shiite parts of the Iraqi cities and Karbala, where it’s called the holy city and the pilgrimage place of the Shias.
+That’s where the demonstrations are the strongest.
+And that’s where the crackdown was the strongest, on their own youth.

-And there are big claims that the Iranian militias who have filled those cities — thousands of them have come through the border, and they are doing the sniping and they are actually burning the demonstrators with guns of fire.
+And there are big claims that the Iranian militias who have filled those cities — thousands of them have come through the border, and they are doing the sniping, and they are actually burning the demonstrators with guns of fire.
 It’s some weapons that we have not seen before.
-So when they come and burn the peaceful demonstrators who only hold the Iraqi flag, it is a precedent.
+So, when they come and burn the peaceful demonstrators, who only hold the Iraqi flag, it’s a precedent.

 Iraq has reached a point where the people’s power is there.
-The people who are in the tens of millions realize finally that it’s their decision, not the decision of somebody sitting in the White House or in the Green Zone or in some other country.
+The people, who are in the tens of millions, realize, finally, that it’s their decision, not the decision of somebody sitting in the White House or in the Green Zone or in some other country.
 They are in the streets, and most of them don’t want to come back.
-Even the curfew that was announced yesterday, and many days before, the people have gone on purpose with their cars to the streets after midnight, celebrating just like a carnival.
-Everybody is out there celebrating in a euphoric way their liberation from being fooled by this Iraqi government who claims in the name of religion to be wanting the best for the Iraqis.
+Even the curfew that was announced yesterday and many days before, the people have gone on purpose with their cars to the streets after midnight, celebrating just like a carnival.
+Everybody is out there celebrating — they’re sort of in a euphoric way — their liberation from being fooled by this Iraqi government who claims in the name of religion to be wanting the best for the Iraqis.

 It is a corrupt government.
-It is an oppressive government.
+It’s an oppressive government.
 It took us back so long in time.
 And we are not living the modern times.
 We were not living the modern times in Iraq.
 In such a rich country, the millennials do not have a job.
-Everybody is poor while the Green Zone is living in filthy richness, and they split it with somebody else.
-The Iraqi oil is for them and for anybody but the Iraqis, and that cannot continue anymore.
+Everybody is poor, while the Green Zone is living in filthy richness, and they split it with somebody else.
+The Iraqi oil is for them and for anybody but the Iraqis.
+And that cannot continue anymore.

-JUAN GONZÁLEZ: I would like to turn to the death of ISIS leader Abu Bakr al-Baghdadi, who died in a U.S. raid in Syria on Sunday.
-And I’d like you to read the words of Nobel Peace Laureate Nadia Murad, a Yazidi Kurdish human rights activist from Iraq.
+JUAN GONZÁLEZ: I’d like to turn to the death of ISIS leader Abu Bakr al-Baghdadi, who died in a U.S. raid in Syria on Sunday.
+And I’d like to read the words of Nobel Peace Laureate Nadia Murad, a Yazidi Kurdish human rights activist from Iraq.
 She was kidnapped by the self-proclaimed Islamic State and held as a sex slave for almost three months in 2014.
 She welcomed the news of al-Baghdadi’s death, tweeting on Sunday, quote, “Baghdadi died as he lived — a coward using children as a shield.
 Let today be the beginning of the global fight to bring ISIS to justice.
 Those captured alive need to be brought to justice in an open court for the world to see.
 Justice is the only acceptable course of action.
 We must unite and hold #ISIS terrorists accountable in the same way the world tried the Nazis in an open court at the Nuremberg Trials.”
-I am wondering your response to the announcement by President Trump of the death of al-Baghdadi?
+I’m wondering your response to the announcement by President Trump of the death of al-Baghdadi.

-Many of my friends were killed and some of them are lying down in the hospitals, and some of them had to run away from hospitals because the police are coming, picking them up from the hospitals.
-So in the time when the people are in war with our enemies, with our own Abu Bakr al-Baghdadis in the Green Zone, what would the killing of another Abu Bakr al-Baghdadi somewhere mean to us?
+Many of my friends were killed, and some of them are lying down in the hospitals, and some of them had to run away from hospitals because the police are coming, picking them up from the hospitals.
+So, in the time when the people are in war with our enemies, with our own Abu Bakr al-Baghdadis in the Green Zone, what would the killing of another Abu Bakr al-Baghdadi somewhere mean to us?
 I don’t think it means much.
-I really sympathize with Nadia Murad and all of the Yazidis and the people in Western Iraq who suffered from ISIS crimes and attacks.
-But at this point, our enemies are somewhere else.
+I really sympathize with Nadia Murad and all the Yazidis and the people in western Iraq who suffered from the ISIS crimes and attacks.
+But at this point our enemies are somewhere else.